gabrsar/SimpleRubyProfiler/README.md

 ### Simpler than you're lazy
 ---
 ## What it does?
-It helps you find why your Rails app is terrible slow.
+It helps you find why your Ruby application is terrible slow.

 ## O_o How do I use it?
 ```ruby